Recommended Side Trips in Manaslu Trek

 Base point: Samdo

-Rui La - Nepal - Tibet boarder. left Nepal and right to Tibet.
+Rui La - Nepal - Tibet border. left Nepal and right to Tibet.
 Photo credit @manaslutrailrace.org

-The hike starts by going north from Samdo as if you are going to Dharamshala: crossing the Athahra Saya Khola and climbing from the other side.
+The hike starts by going north from Samdo as if you are going to Dharamshala, crossing the Athahra Saya Khola, and climbing from the other side.
 But instead of going west towards Dharamshala you continue north along the western side of the Athahra Saya Khola.
-The trail climbs gradually along the Athahra Saya Khola and then descends gently towards the river bed crossing a side river on a wooden bridge.
+The trail climbs gradually along the Athahra Saya Khola and then descends gently towards the riverbed, crossing a side river on a wooden bridge.
 It then climbs again and goes beside the river on its western side.
-After 3 hours walk from Samdo the Athahra Saya Khola turns west.
-On this point there is a small wooden bridge and on the other side of it a clear slope that leads to a distant mountain passes.
+After a 3-hour walk from Samdo, the Athahra Saya Khola turns west.
+On this point there is a small wooden bridge, and on the other side of it a clear slope that leads to a distant mountain passes.
 Cross the bridge and begin to climb on the slope.
 At its bottom, the trail may seem unclear as there are several Yak trails going up, but as you climb it is clear that your way is… up… The climb to the top of the Rui La pass, at 4998, takes another 2 hours.
-Along the way there are beautiful sights of Manaslu in the distance, as well as the Hindu and Fukang glaciers just behind you as you climb.
-The Rui La pass is a "classic” "U” shaped mountain pass.
-Prayer flags mark the pass and a border stone marks the border between Nepal and "Dzong Who” – China.
+Along the way, there are beautiful sights of Manaslu in the distance, as well as the Hindu and Fukang glaciers just behind you as you climb.
+The Rui La pass is a "classic” ”"U"-shaped mountain pass.
+Prayer flags mark the pass, and a border stone marks the border between Nepal and "Dzong” Who"—China.
 Numerous mountain ranges can be seen on the Tibetan side, and if you are patient enough, wait to see a Yak caravan crossing the pass to bring goods into Nepal.
-The way back to Samdo takes about 4 hours, so if you plan to do this trip be prepared for a long day, start early and take pack lunch and enough drinking water with you.
+The way back to Samdo takes about 4 hours, so if you plan to do this trip, be prepared for a long day, start early and take packed lunch and enough drinking water with you.